 - Trading Address

-If the VAT Registration Number You Check is NOT Valid
+If the VAT Number is NOT Valid

 ‘No, invalid VAT number for cross border transactions within the EU ‘